NCU-coffee-club/.github/profile/README.md

 ## About Us
 ![image](https://github.com/NCU-coffee-club/.github/assets/91242001/a5513ef6-17d5-4de5-93b5-d4bcb9ad4c3c)

-NCU Coffee Club is a student-run organization at NCU (Your University Name) dedicated to bringing together coffee enthusiasts from all walks of life.
+NCU Coffee Club is a student-run organization at NCU dedicated to bringing together coffee enthusiasts from all walks of life.
 Whether you're a seasoned coffee connoisseur or just starting to explore the world of coffee, our club provides a welcoming space to connect, learn, and share our passion for coffee.

 ## Membership